Alyoninthecity/SteamMarketWrapper/README.md

 Command :
 - python wrapper.py<br/>

-Insert all the input via terminal
+Insert all the input via terminal<br/>
+Might print some test strings
 ## Output will be saved into data.json